 The programme is strongly based on practical experience and builds on successful Communities of Practice currently hosted by HIN and Q members, recognising the convener role as a key leadership skill for the complex issues faced by the health and care professionals of today.

 What is a Community of Practice?

 Communities of Practice are groups of people who share a passion for improving practice in health and care.
 Practitioners from different backgrounds, with different perspectives, come together across organisations and across hierarchies to meet as equals to create new knowledge and develop potential solutions to those “wicked problems” that go beyond what each of us can address in isolation.

 These groups of professionals are brought together by a convener/co-convener to voluntarily explore how to bring about change for the better.
 By focusing on patient care across health and social care organisations.
 The work of these self-selecting Communities will have a real impact on patient experience and outcomes.

 Conveners of CoPs have a passion for improving patient care but are often new to the concept of CoPs and are unsure of how best to ‘hold’ that space and to make this way of working ‘land’ in the health and social care environment.
 This leadership programme is designed to address these challenges.

 This unique leadership programme is designed specifically for health and care professionals looking to develop collective leadership capability, who already have, or are planning to establish a CoP, where they can apply the learning from this programme.
 Participants are usually in a position to provide leadership through their community to support improvements in care for patients or service users.

 Participants can place the experience of their own CoPs at the centre of every module and contribute to workshop content based on their own needs.

-For further information about the programme or to apply, visit the Health Innovation Network website.
+For further information about the programme, visit the Health Innovation Network website.